violetchs/code-for-MI-Decoding/README.md

 # code-for-MI-Decoding
-main.py includes the whole procedure for MI decoding utils.py includes all the functions to process data, plot figures and train model.
+main.py includes the whole procedure for MI decoding.\n utils.py includes all the functions to process data, plot figures and train model.